 - SafeAssign, a Blackboard plagiarism resource, and the Grammarly plagiarism tool are also available to you.
 Neither of these resources are as robust as TurnItIn and will not detect as many matches as TurnItIn.
 Their data bases consist primarily of internet sources.
 TurnItIn is your best option for plagiarism detection.

 NetTutor provides you with writing tutoring and subject-matter tutoring for many of the classes that you will be taking.
 You have the option of synchronous or asynchronous tutoring.
-In a synchronous/live tutoring session you will connect one-on-one with a live tutor to answer your questions about course content.
+In a synchronous/live tutoring session you will connect one-on-one with a live tutor to answer your questions about your paper or course content.
 Upon your request, the tutor can activate audio and video, otherwise you will communicate by texting.
 With asynchronous help, you will receive a response within 48 to 72 hours, depending on the availability of tutors and the number of students seeking assistance at that time.
 Certain times of the semester, such as midterm and the final weeks of class, may have higher usage and require longer wait times.
 Please plan accordingly.

 - Ask NetTutor to connect with a live tutor,

 - NetTutor Q & A Center to submit an asynchronous question

 - NetTutor Paper Center for asynchronous paper review

 - My NetTutor Tutorial Archive to view a previous tutoring session

 A link to NetTutor will be in your courses in Blackboard.
 The tutors have hours of availability seven days a week.
 If you open NetTutor and see a message that the tutor for the content area you have selected is not available at the current time, click on the calendar icon that is located just to the left of your name in the upper right-hand corner of the page to view the current tutoring schedule.